Top Schools with PsyD Programs in British Columbia

 Schools with Psychology Doctorate - 7 Degrees in British Columbia

 Many people ask: Is a PsyD better than a PhD?
 In terms of potentially counseling clients and practicing in a clinical setting, both the PsyD and PhD in Psychology have about equal status.
 Ultimately, your decision may boil down to whether you prefer to learn in a hands on clinical setting or to conduct research.
 Students who earn their PsyD may go down the path of psychologist while a PhD may lead more to research based work.

 7 Potential Admission Requirements for PsyD & PhD Psych Programs in British Columbia

 The admission requirements for each psychology school and doctor of psychology program may differ.
 Some schools may choose candidates that they feel ‘fit’ their schools’ mission in terms of clinical and research experiences.
 You are always advised to check with the requirements of the specific schools on your list.
 Potential admission requirements may include:

 - A Bachelor’s degree from an accredited college

-- A Master’s degree in psychology, counseling or a mental health field from an accredited university – although sometimes an undergraduate degree may suffice, a master degree might not be needed
+- Master’s degree in psychology, counseling or a mental health field from an accredited university (in a few cases an undergraduate degree may suffice)

 - GPA scores (varies)